CurveDocs/curve-docs/docs/crvUSD/monetarypolicy.md

     | ----------- | -------| ----|
     | `target_debt_fraction` |  `uint256` | New Target Debt Fraction |

-    !!! warning
+    !!!note
-        This function can only be called by the `admin` of the contract, the CurveOwnershipAgent.
-Therefore it requires a DAO vote to change this parameter.
+        This function is only callable by the `admin` of the contract.

     ??? quote "Source code"